Skip to main content

 Original Medicare (Parts A and B) does not cover medical alert systems.
 However, some Medicare Advantage (Part C) plans may offer partial coverage or discounts.

-Do these systems require Wi-Fi?
+Do these systems require Wi-Fi or a smartphone?

 ARTICLE SOURCES